tbbfairbluesky/softdevtrain.com/output/posts/how-to-save-remote-username-and-password-for-git.rst

 	  $ git push origin --all # supply username and password as prompted

+   If the credentials have already been stored in the specified file, then they will be used.

-   The username and password will then be stored in the specified file.
+   If the credentials have *not* already been stored in the specified file, then the username and password will then be stored in the specified file.
 Next time they are needed, they will be retrieved from the *store* (the file) and you will no longer need to supply them.

 #.
 To reset them, you can delete the specified store file and issue a command that requires the